pfilo8/code-generation-agents-with-knowledge-bases/README.md

 2. How stable are smaller models' results in zero-shot scenarios?
 3. What improvements can be achieved through few-shot approaches?
 4. How does the number of examples in few-shot learning influence results?
-5. Can the additional reflection from other agent regarding the task improve the results?
+5. Can additional reflection from another agent regarding the task improve results?
-6. Can the few-shot examples and additional reflection significantly improves the results of Gemma 12B?
+6. Can few-shot examples and additional reflection significantly improve Gemma 12B's results?
 7. Can vector search-based few-shot example retrieval improve model performance compared to sequential selection?
 8. How does the number of examples affect performance in vector search-based few-shot learning?